 Q. ARE FRESHMEN AND SOPHOMORE STUDENTS ELIGIBLE TO APPLY?

-No. Students must have completed a minimum of six academic semesters and be fully committed to an engineering or computer science major.
+No. Students must have completed their freshman and sophomore years of college.
+Applicants must be fully committed to an engineering or computer science major.
 The program sponsors believe that a solid background in engineering/ computer science coursework is required to give you the grounding needed to relate your engineering training to public policy.

 Q. WHEN WILL I HEAR IF I HAVE BEEN ACCEPTED?

 The sponsoring societies begin reviewing applications in mid-January.
 Once the choices are made, students are contacted with sponsorship offers, usually in mid-February.